Chaitanya-Majety/Jupyter/Jupyter Notebooks/EDA/Cristiano_Ronaldo/readme.md

 Things learnt in CR Data -  ----->

+🚀🚀🚀🚀 Best for acing and dealing with null values in the dataset though different methodologies 🚀🚀🚀🚀

+🚀🚀🚀🚀 Best for learning slicing the dataframes based on the conditions and draw results for finding probabilities 🚀🚀🚀🚀

   1. Label encoding - converting categorical columns to integer datatypes
   2. forward filling of nan values - using ffill() and fillna(method=ffill)
   3. fillna will be done only for values having empty values in the dataframe selected